sgmurphy/wordpress-plugins/wp-htaccess-editor/readme.txt

 3. Open WordPress admin - Plugins and click "Activate" next to "WP Htaccess Editor"
 4. Open plugin's admin page located under the Settings menu

+== Frequently Asked Questions ==

+= How to disable this plugin? =

+Just use standard Plugin overview page in WordPress admin section and deactivate it or rename plugin folder /wp-content/plugins/wp-htaccess-editor over FTP access.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/wp-htaccess-editor)

 == Screenshots ==